andrewbezzina/HealthCareLogisticsTask/README.md

 - Add a Front end
 - Add Crud operations for all other data tables.
 - Add a repository abstraction layer to improve seperation of concerns.
+- Add unit tests for all public methods.
 - Add Containerization
 - Add Authorization
 - Improve error handling.
 For example right now I always return bad request type even if the problem is server side.
 (Ideally we would return 500 in that case)